 - Anywhere can be a place of safety, if they temporarily agree to receive the person detained.
 Just make sure you’re certain of why you’re acting, against the decision-making model.

 - Attendance only if there are demonstrated RAVE risks – request a warrant if it the risks come from the patient to be assessed; attend whether a warrant is forthcoming or not.

 - Consider PoS Detentions (above) if it is decided to remove to a Place of Safety and Conveyance of Patients (below) if removed from the address to a PoS or following ‘sectioning’.

-- No power of detention under the MHA at all.
+- You have no power of detention under the MHA at all.